santhosh-marmeto/twitter-feed-app/README.md

 # Features

-Post Creation: Users can create and view posts.
+Post Creation: Users can view posts.

 Like System: Users can like and unlike posts, with likes stored in local storage.